Quantum spin systems on infinite lattices: Quantum mechanics in the operator algebraic approach

 Now consider the vector $\psi = \alpha \varphi + \beta \psi_2$.
 This induces a state $\omega$, and we find

 Consider then $A = A_2^*A_1$, where $A_1$ and $A_2$ are as above.
 Then the right hand side of equation~\eqref{eq:incoherent2} becomes

 By choosing a suitable multiple if $A$ we can make the right hand side non-zero, because of equation~\eqref{eq:nonortho}.
 It follows that equation~\eqref{eq:incoherent} does not hold. \end{proof} This result shows that as soon as a $C^*$-algebra has inequivalent representations, there are states that are not coherent.
 That is, there are pure states $\omega_1$ and $\omega_2$ such that a superposition of those states is never pure.
 The proof also makes clear that if we have vector states corresponding to inequivalent representations, there can never be a transition from one state to the other, not even by applying any operation available in $\alg{A}$, because $\langle \psi_1, \pi(A) \psi_2 \rangle$ is zero.
-Such a rule that forbids such transitions is called a \emph{superselection rule}.
+Such a rule that forbids such transitions is called a \idx{superselection rule}.
 There are many different (but strongly related) notions of a superselection rule around, see for example~\cite{MR2453623} for a discussion.

 We can also compare this result with the definition of a transition probability between pure states, equation~\eqref{eq:trans}.
 Note that if $P(\omega,\sigma) \neq 0$, we must have that $\|\omega-\sigma\| < 2$.
 But one can show that if $\|\omega-\sigma\| < 2$, then necessarily the GNS representations $\pi_\omega$ and $\pi_\sigma$ must be unitarily equivalent~\cite[Cor.
 10.3.8]{MR1468230}.
-Hence these results are consistent: there can be no transitions between inequivalent pure states.

-\begin{exercise} Let $\alg{A} = M_n(\mathbb{C})$.
+Hence these results are consistent: there can be no transitions between inequivalent pure states. \begin{exercise} Let $\alg{A} = M_n(\mathbb{C})$.
 Show that there are no non-coherent states. \end{exercise} \begin{remark} The Theorem is still true for non-pure states, only then the inequivalence condition has to be replaced with the condition that the representations are \emph{disjoint}.
 Two representations $\pi_1$ and $\pi_2$ are disjoint if and only if no subrepresentation of $\pi_1$ is unitarily equivalent to a subrepresentation of $\pi_2$. \end{remark}